KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    Table 3.3: Dataset output.

--  if itís a list than the columns of the dataset are the union of the properties of all the objects contained in the list.
+-  if it‚Äôs a list than the columns of the dataset are the union of the properties of all the objects contained in the list.

 ..

-   For istance, letís consider the query
+   For istance, let‚Äôs consider the query

    sbiDatasetfixedResult = [{a:2, b:3},{a:2, c:3}] the dataset is